-(3) "Designated provider" means a hospital, health care facility, physician, dentist, pharmacy, or otherwise licensed or certified single provider or provider entity that is authorized to and is not excluded from receiving reimbursement for health care services rendered to an individual.
-The designated provider is selected in accordance with paragraph (E) of this rule to serve as the primary provider of non-emergency services for an individual enrolled in CSP.
+(2) "Assigned provider" means a hospital, health care facility, physician, dentist, pharmacy, or otherwise licensed or certified single provider or provider entity that is authorized to and is not excluded from receiving reimbursement for health care services rendered to an individual.
+The assigned provider is selected in accordance with paragraph (F) of this rule to serve as the primary provider of non-emergency services for an individual enrolled in the coordinated services program (CSP).

-(B) CSP provides continuity of medical care and protection of health and safety to individuals by avoiding duplication of services, inappropriate or unnecessary utilization of medical services, and excessive utilization of prescription medications.
-An individual may be enrolled in CSP if a review of his or her utilization demonstrates a pattern of receiving services at a frequency or in an amount that exceeds medical necessity.
+(B) CSP provides continuity of medical care and helps to ensure the health and safety of individuals by avoiding duplication of services, inappropriate or unnecessary utilization of medical services, fraud and excessive use of prescribed drugs.

 (1) Initial enrollment.

-(a) An individual proposed for enrollment in CSP will receive a notice of enrollment, including the effective date of enrollment, from the department in accordance with rule 5101:6-2-40 of the Administrative Code.
+(a) An individual proposed for enrollment in CSP will receive the "Notice of Proposed Enrollment in the Coordinated Services Program (CSP)" (ODM 01717, 6/2018), including the effective date of enrollment, from ODM in accordance with division 5101:6 of the Administrative Code.

 (b) Initial CSP enrollment will be for twenty-four months from the effective date of enrollment.